onevcat/UnpauseMe/readme.md

 `StartCoroutine( gameObject.animation.Play("anim1",true,() => Debug.Log("onComplete")));`
 You will get a chance to notified by a completion Action when the animation finished.

+### BE CAUSION.
+You have to add use StartCoroutine in calling this Play extension method, or the script will not work!

 3. For Particles
 For Legacy particles, add UnpauseParticleEmitter.cs as a component to the gameObject in which a Particle Emitter attached.
 And for Shuriken particles, add UnpauseParticleSystem.cs as a component to the gameObject in which a Particle System attached.